 E-petitions for presentation to the Council are hosted on the Parliament of Victoria website and are subject to the terms and conditions of use.
 Online petitions hosted on sites such as Change.org cannot be accepted.

-In addition to the rules and procedures that apply to all petitions (set out on the main petition webpage here) the following Standing Order also applies specifically to e-petitions:
+In addition to the rules and procedures that apply to all petitions (set out on the main petition webpage here) the following rules also apply specifically to e-petitions:

 - Standing Orders 10.01 to 10.09 apply except in relation to the requirement for a petitioner’s signature